Who Needs A Cell Signal Booster For Their Home?

 6. How Do They Actually Work?

-Every residential cell signal booster kit has four main components: (1) a cell signal amplifier, (2) an outside antenna, (3) an inside antenna, and (4) coax cables.
+Every in-house cell phone signal booster kit has four main components: (1) a cell signal amplifier, (2) an outside antenna, (3) an inside antenna, and (4) coax cables.
 They all play an important role in boosting your signal.

 Cell Signal Amplifier